sjmikler/codingame-pro-mode/README.md

 > Add support for Firefox

 Firefox does not currently support the necessary subset of File System Access API.
-Technically, you can still install CodinGame Pro Layout and use it without the synchronization functionality.
+Technically, you can still install CodinGame Pro Mode and use it without the synchronization functionality.
 To do that, download the extension source code to your computer and [install it locally in Firefox](https://extensionworkshop.com/documentation/develop/temporary-installation-in-firefox).